echua3/course-sentiment-analyzer/src/README.md

 2. do `npm install react-scripts`

-3. Run `npm start` to create an instance of a local host
+3. In the server src/server directory Run `npm start` to create an instance of a local host
 Make sure in the package.json the instance of "scripts": {
     "start": "react-scripts start",